 - We know that a majority of urology nurses do not have experience in all areas of urology.
 Some only work with men, others with women, and many have no pediatric experience at all.
 Recent practice analyses show us where nurses are working and what they are doing.
 As a result, our tests reflect this data, and there are very few questions on pediatric topics.

 - Pick a date and a site for the examination.
-A popular option is to take the exam during a SUNA national conference.

 - Explore our website and learn more about CBUNA and the exams.
 We have added many new sections to our site, including answers to frequently asked questions.

 - Prepare in advance.
 Avoid cramming.
 This is not the best way to prepare for any examination, as much of the information is never converted into long-term memory.

 - Make a study schedule.
 This will help keep you on track, and ensure that you have sufficient time to cover all the necessary topics.

 - Be selective about what you study.
 Be confident in what you already know and don’t waste time studying it.
 Aim to understand the information in other areas instead of simply memorizing it.

 - Quiz yourself periodically.
 This will help establish how successful your preparation has been.

 - Create a study group.
 Some adult learners find it very helpful to study in groups; this allows each member of the group to take advantage of other members’ expertise.